karankharecha/Structurithms/README.md

 # Structurithms

-Collection of Data Structure and Algorithms
+Collection of Data Structures and Algorithms

 ## List of Algorithms included:
   1) Merge Sort